poseidon/matchbox/Documentation/torus.md

 # Torus Storage

-The `torus` example provisions a 3 node CoreOS cluster with `etcd3` and Torus to demonstrate a stand-alone storage cluster.
+The `torus` example provisions a 3 node CoreOS cluster, with `etcd3` and Torus, to demonstrate a stand-alone storage cluster.
 Each of the 3 nodes runs a Torus instance which makes 1GiB of space available (configured per node by "torus_storage_size" in machine group metadata).

 ## Requirements